10 Best Things To Do In Chania Port (Crete, Greece) | Port Info

 How to Get from Port of Souda to Downtown Chania?

-To get to Chania from Port Souda, the most convenient option for cruise passengers is to take a shuttle bus offered by port authorities for a nominal fee (approx. 6€ round trip).
+To get to Chania from Port Souda, the most convenient option for cruise passengers is to take a shuttle bus offered by port authorities for a fee (approx. 6€ round trip, the price is from 2023).
 After you get off the ship, you’ll see the ticket booth 50 meters away from the pier.

 Alternatively, there is an option to take a public bus to Chania.
 However, this is not recommended for cruise passengers because the public buses do not run frequently.